School of Earth, Energy and Environmental Sciences

 Current Role at StanfordManaging Director Stanford Center for Carbon Storage

 Course Assistant, School of Earth, Energy and Environmental Sciences

-BioBianca Santos is a PhD student in the Emmett Interdisciplinary Program in Environment and Resources, where she is am interested in developing innovative science-based solutions to mitigate human activities and conserve protected marine species.
-Her current research focuses around threats facing sea turtle populations and applies interdisciplinary methods from the fields of marine science, ocean governance and policy, and environmental decision-making.
+BioBianca Santos is a PhD student in the Emmett Interdisciplinary Program in Environment and Resources, where she is interested in developing innovative science-based solutions to mitigate human activities and conserve protected marine species.
+Her current research focuses around science and policy for managing human impacts on highly migratory marine animal in the Pacific.
+Her research applies interdisciplinary methods from the fields of marine science, ocean governance and policy, and environmental decision-making.
 In addition to her research, Bianca is passionate about science communication and outreach.

 Prior to Stanford, Bianca served as a 2018 National Sea Grant Knauss Marine Policy Fellow in NOAA Research’s Office of International Activities and as a fisheries policy intern with the Food and Agriculture Organization of the United Nations in Rome, Italy.